grigio888/GaludaoWebStore/README.md

 This will allow you to enter the NGINX webserver with the correct local host.

-Both backend and frontend are only accessible through NGINX, so it need to be accessed through those domains above.
+The application is only accessible through NGINX, so it need to be accessed through those domains above.

 # Requirements (Production)